top of page

 • 80% of the time, you frequent approximately only 20% of your local eateries.

-To rise above mediocrity, you must have a solid mindset, worthy goals, and a strategic system.
 How you see yourself, how you spend your time, and who you hang around with matter.
-Let’s take this a step further and connect it to the 80/20 rule and your To-Do or Action list, and see how you can best use this principle regarding time management.
+Let’s take this a step further and connect the 80/20 rule to your To-Do or Action list, and see how you can best implement this principle regarding time management.
+If 80% of your results stem from 20% of your tasks, then would it not be advantageous to clearly determine & leverage the 20%?

 When viewing your list, consider the 20% of items that will yield the most rewards, as not every item is equal in its importance.
 Also consider that there may be actions you need to take that will advance your life in powerful ways that are currently nowhere to be found on your To-Do or Action List.